 Schbibinman 3: Ikai no Princess (“Princess of Another World”) takes place some time after Schbibinman 2.
 The world is fairly peaceful and Tasuke and Kyapiko have taken a long vacation.
-One day, while sunbathing on the beach, Tasuke and Kyapiko are attacked by a space ship, the captain of which being a princess from another world.
-Naturally, Tasuke and Kyapiko transform and do battle with the princess and her henchmen, and after beating them to a pulp, it’s revealed that the princess is in fact just trying to enlist the help of the Schbibiman to save her homeworld from the clutches of an evil warlord named Kargan.
-So now the Schbibiman must travel to the princess’s world and battle Kargan and his minions.
+One day, while sunbathing on the beach, Tasuke and Kyapiko are attacked by a space ship, the captain of which being a princess from another world named Kureha.
+Naturally, the duo transform and do battle with the princess and her henchmen, and after beating them to a pulp, it’s revealed that the princess is in fact just trying to enlist the help of the Schbibiman to save her homeworld from the clutches of an evil warlord.
+So now the Schbibiman must travel to the princess’s world to help her.

 Schbibiman 3 has once again completely changed its shape, only now it more closely resembles the first game rather than Schbibiman 2/Shockman.
 The swords are back, as is the more traditional Schbibin Buster, only now it can be remote controlled once it’s fired.
 Doing this and keeping your character out of harm’s way at the same time is quite difficult, though.
 Not all is well, however.
 The gameplay feels more dumbed down than ever before.
 The complexity of the boss battles from Schbibiman 2 is gone, now replaced with boss fights that are little more than shootouts.
 The platforming elements are also gone.
 Most of the terrain is flat and you’re hardly ever required to jump.
 In fact, if it weren’t for one particular part where you have to wall-jump to escape a lava flow, it’s likely a player would never even notice the characters had the ability to do so.